WoefulWolf/Replicant2Blender/README.md

 ![Replicant2Blender](https://i.imgur.com/jbwzCYB.png)

 ## CURRENTLY IN ALPHA:
-* Armature/Bones imports aren't perfect (only seems to work on certain models at the moment).
 * Not all DXGI texture formats have been identified yet, so if you find any broken textures or textures failing to extract, please let me know!
 * Please let me know of any other issues too (contact me here with an issue or on the [NieR:Modding Discord Server](https://discord.gg/7F76ZVv)).